GroggyOtter/ahkv2_definition_rewrite/README.md

 - Properties:
   - `frequency` = How often to check for updates, in hours.
     This can be a fractional number: 1.5 = 1 hr 30 min
-    Default value is 4.
+    Default value is 4 hours.
   - `notify` = If set to true, TrayTips will pop up to notify of updates or errors.
     Setting this to false will suspend all TrayTip popups.
-  - `update_updater` = Set to false if you don't want the auto-updater updating itself.
+  - `update_updater` = If set to true, updater file will update iself.
+    This property was added so people can incorporate this into a main script.

 ***